shitface69/LiveBot/README.md

 <center><img src='resources/icons/logoLarge.svg' height='100px' style='border-radius: 10px;'/></center>

+### This branch of livebot is very experimental, and likely not functional.
+Please switch to master or executable if you want to download Livebot

 ## LIVEBOT CAN BE USED FOR USER ACCOUNTS, HOWEVER IT IS AGAINST TOS TO DO SO.
 USE AT YOUR OWN RISK
 An app that allows you to be inside a bot!